 But just because it’s necessary doesn’t mean suing a nursing home is always easy, especially when it’s part of a large, multi-state company.
 Big chain nursing homes typically have more legal resources than smaller ones, and they’re structured in a way that makes identifying at-fault parties a challenge.
 However, it is doable, especially with help from an experienced Orange County elder abuse lawyer.

-If you need to sue a big chain nursing home but don’t know where to begin, don’t panic — the compassionate injury attorneys at Case Barnett Law are here to help.
+If you need to sue a big chain nursing home but don’t know where to begin, don’t panic — the compassionate Costa Mesa personal injury attorney team at Case Barnett Law are here to help.
 Our experienced attorneys understand the ins and outs of the California nursing home industry and know how to deal with the big chains.

 When you’re ready to hold a big nursing home chain accountable for their negligence, reach out to a firm that’s up to the task.
 Contact Case Barnett Law to set up your free consultation or give us a call at 949-409-0055 today.